umgc-cmsc-495-group-1/image-sharing-app/README.md

 [React](https://reactjs.org/docs/getting-started.html) - The framework for building UI components

-### Typescript
+### TypeScript

-[Typescript](https://www.typescriptlang.org/docs/) - Typescript, a superset of JavaScript, but any JavaScript is valid typescript.
+[TypeScript](https://www.typescriptlang.org/docs/) - TypeScript, a superset of JavaScript, but any JavaScript is valid TypeScript.
 This will just help catch errors, so feel free to write what you are more comfortable with.

-### React Typescript Cheatsheet
+### React TypeScript Cheatsheet

-[React Typescript Cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/setup) - Will help learn best practices and methods for working with React and Typescript together.
+[React TypeScript Cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/setup) - Will help learn best practices and methods for working with React and TypeScript together.
 There are also great resources for VS Code extensions to improve workflow.

 ### React Router